 Preview: Drinking Water State Revolving Fund Funding Tracker—Already Making an Impact

 At EPIC, we’ve been working on developing a Drinking Water State Revolving Fund (SRF) Funding Tracker that brings much-needed clarity and analysis to the complex world of Intended Use Plans (IUPs), which outline how states intend to spend federal SRF funds each year, Project Priority Lists (PPLs), which rank eligible projects for potential funding, and funding awards.
-Designed with accessibility and usability in mind, the Funding Tracker will feature built-in analytics and state-level insights to help advocates, utilities, and policymakers navigate DWSRF policies and outcomes.
+Designed with accessibility and usability in mind, the Funding Tracker will bring analytics and state-level insights to help utilities, policymakers, and stakeholders navigate DWSRF policies and outcomes.

 Even ahead of its public release, the Tracker is already proving valuable.
 As we continue to build out the tool, public comment periods on SRFs are opening, and we've put the Tracker to work by developing our own comments in Louisiana and Tennessee, and supporting partners in drafting comments in states like Texas and New York.
 In each case, the Tracker is helping us advance transparency and provide recommendations to improve the distribution of federal water infrastructure funding.